List of Supergirl characters: Mon-El

-Mon-El (portrayed by Chris Wood; main: seasons 2–3; guest: seasons 5-6) is a survivor and prince of a royal family from the planet Daxam who seeks to become a superhero on Earth.
+Mon-El (Chris Wood; main: seasons 2–3; guest: seasons 5–6) is a survivor and prince of a royal family from the planet Daxam who seeks to become a superhero on Earth.
 Owing to Daxamites being an offshoot of Kryptonians, Mon-El has similar powers to Superman and Supergirl.
 Mon-El crash lands on Earth in an escape pod at the end of season one.
 His carefree and somewhat laid-back nature leads to friction with Kara as she mentors him in the ways of being a hero.
 Mon-El eventually falls in love with Kara and they become a couple.
 After Kara triggers a weapon that laces the atmosphere with lead dust to stop Rhea's Daxamite army, Mon-El is forced to leave Earth.

 In season three, it is revealed that Mon-El's pod was sucked into a wormhole and he time-traveled to the 31st century.
 He was in the future for seven years, where L-Corp administered a serum that gives him immunity to lead poisoning.
 Despite his love for Kara, Mon-El ultimately marries Imra Ardeen before he returns to the 21st century with her and other passengers for an unknown mission.
 He is also revealed to be the founder of the superhero team, the Legion.

 In between seasons three and four, Mon-El and the other Legionnaires returned to the 31st century, though Brainy stayed behind.

 In season five, Mon-El is shown in some possible realities that Mxyzptlk shows Kara.
 The first one has him and Lena falling in battle against Reign.
 Another reality where Supergirl and Lena didn't meet as Mon-El as part of a resistance against Lena and her Hope-Bots.

 In season six, Mon-El is among those that help the Super Friends fight Lex Luthor and Nyxlygsptlnz.
 Afterwards, Mon-El tells Supergirl that he won't be returning to her time again.

 Maggie Sawyer

-Maggie Sawyer (portrayed by Floriana Lima; main: season 2; recurring: season 3) is a detective for the National City Police Department who takes a special interest in the cases involving aliens, metahumans, and other extraordinary occurrences.
+Maggie Sawyer (Floriana Lima; main: season 2; recurring: season 3) is a detective for the National City Police Department who takes a special interest in the cases involving aliens, metahumans, and other extraordinary occurrences.
 She uses her own experience as a lesbian to help guide Alex as the latter struggles to understand her own sexuality, and the two eventually begin a romantic relationship.
 However, in season three because Maggie does not want to have children, Alex breaks up with her, with Maggie telling Alex that she'll be a great mom when the time comes.

 Lima became a recurring actress for season three.
 She noted the role was only intended to last for one season.